DecisionsDev/rule-based-llms/README.md

 ### Setup IBM wastonx.ai

-1. Create a watsonx.ai account.
+1. Create an IBM watsonx.ai account.
 Follow links from https://www.ibm.com/products/watsonx-ai to set-up a Cloud instance.
 2. Generate an API key in your ```Profile and settings``` section.
+3. Instantiate a watsonx.ai service from your IBM account.
 3. Edit the ```wastonx.env``` file:
-  * Uncomment the relevant line and set your WatsonX API key.
+  * Uncomment the relevant line and set your IBM watsonx.ai API key and your IBM watsonx.ai Project Id.

 Then you can proceed to the next step: [Launch the docker topology](#launch-the-docker-topology) or [Run the application locally](#launch-the-application-locally)